ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

   end
 ```

-There are more idiomatic ways to interact with ash in the view layer, and we'll cover them.
+There are more idiomatic ways to interact with Ash in the view layer, and we'll cover them.
 But this will do for now.

 ## Where to Next?